Leadership > James Dolan

 Mr. Dolan is also dedicated to Cablevision's philanthropic partnership with The Lustgarten Foundation, the nation's largest private supporter of pancreatic cancer research.
 Together with Cablevision Chairman Charles Dolan and former Cablevision Vice Chairman and Madison Square Garden Chairman Marc Lustgarten, Mr. Dolan established the Foundation in 1998.
 In 2008, Cablevision made a multi-year commitment to underwrite the Foundation's costs, ensuring that 100 percent of every donation goes directly to researching this deadly disease.
 With Mr. Dolan's backing, Cablevision also uses its assets to advance the curePC campaign, aimed at increasing public awareness of pancreatic cancer, and is responsible for organizing the Holiday Rock & Roll Bash, the Foundation's biggest annual fundraiser.

 In addition to his leadership role at Cablevision, Mr. Dolan is executive chairman of MSG, a former Cablevision company of which he was chairman for more than a decade before its spin-off in early 2010.
-In his present role at MSG, he oversees the company's overall growth strategy and the management of its many entities, which include the world-famous arena complex; professional sports teams, the New York Knicks, Rangers and Liberty; sports and entertainment networks MSG and MSG Plus and the national music network Fuse; and performance venues such as The Chicago Theatre, New York's Radio City Music Hall, Beacon Theatre and the Forum in Los Angeles.
+In his present role at MSG, he oversees the company's overall growth strategy and the management of its many entities, which include the world-famous arena complex; professional sports teams, the New York Knicks, Rangers and Liberty; sports and entertainment networks MSG and MSG Plus; and performance venues such as The Chicago Theatre, New York's Radio City Music Hall, Beacon Theatre and the Forum in Los Angeles.

 Mr. Dolan has led MSG's response to local and national tragedies.
-He played a principal role in organizing the recent "12-12-12" benefit concert, which raised an initial $50 million for the victims of Hurricane Sandy, with additional money still coming in.
+He played a principal role in organizing the "12-12-12" benefit concert, which raised more than $50 million for the victims of Hurricane Sandy.
 Other extraordinary benefit concerts have included "The Concert For New York City," which generated more than $35 million dollars in aid for 9/11 victims and heroes, and "From The Big Apple to The Big Easy," which raised nearly $9 million for Hurricane Katrina relief.
 Mr. Dolan also supports MSG's ongoing commitment to the community, particularly through the Garden of Dreams Foundation, the non-profit charity that partners with MSG to help children facing obstacles throughout the New York metropolitan area.

 Prior to assuming his current executive positions, Mr. Dolan was chief executive officer of Rainbow Media Holdings, the former Cablevision subsidiary now known as AMC Networks Inc. Mr. Dolan began his career with Cablevision in the 1970s and held a variety of executive positions before overseeing Rainbow Media.